 Reminder: Succeeding in Law School by Herbert N. Ramy is required reading for all entering first-year students and must be read prior to Orientation.

-I look forward to meeting you.
+Welcome to Torts I section B. I look forward to meeting you all!

-Read Syllabus (posted on Bridges under ‘Resources’)
+Read Syllabus (posted on Bridges under ‘Syllabus’)

 Orin Kerr, How to Read a Legal Opinion: A Guide for New Law Students (posted on Bridges under ‘Resources’)

 Casebook (Farnsworth & Grady, Torts: Cases and Questions (2nd ed.
 2009)): Introduction: xxxv-xlviii, pp. 1-4 (through note 2)